vaithak/vaithak.github.io/_posts/2023-08-22-vectorized-autodiff-clad.md

   teaser: /assets/images/partial-derivative.png
 ---

-In the [last post](/autodiff-clad), we discussed techniques for computing derivatives (or gradients) of arbitrary computational functions, with automatic differentiation (AD) being the most generic approach; i.e, it works for any function, even those containing control flow statements like for-loops and if-conditions.
+In the [last post](/autodiff-clad), we discussed techniques for computing derivatives (or gradients) of arbitrary computational functions, with automatic differentiation (AD) being the most generic approach; i.e., it works for any function, even those containing control flow statements like for-loops and if-conditions.

 This post will discuss how we can vectorize that approach.
 Specifically, we will discuss vectorizing forward mode AD (although reverse mode AD can be vectorized in a similar way).

-The examples shared in this post are from my implementation of vectorized forward mode AD in the [clad project, a source transformation based AD tool](https://github.com/vgvassilev/clad), as part of the [Google Summer of Code program](https://summerofcode.withgoogle.com/programs/2023/projects/Ro5V6AT1).
+The examples shared in this post are from my implementation of vectorized forward mode AD in the [Clad project, a source transformation based AD tool](https://github.com/vgvassilev/clad), as part of the [Google Summer of Code program](https://summerofcode.withgoogle.com/programs/2023/projects/Ro5V6AT1).

 <center>
     <img src="/assets/images/gsoc-cern.png" width="80%"/>